boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 ![](report/assets/pictures/50SignObstructed.png){width=36% height=36%}
 ![](report/assets/pictures/OtherBadSign.png){width=50% height=50%}

-Exapmles of edge case signs from the GTSRB data set.
+Examples of edge case signs from the GTSRB data set.

 </div>

-The prediction accuracy turned out to be better when tested on the actual car's camera, with signs that were not distorted, angled, or obstucted.
+The prediction accuracy turned out to be better when tested on the actual car's camera, with signs that were not distorted, angled, or obstructed.
 This shows that the model was still trained to detect normal signs, and that the issues was mainly in the event of edge cases.

  <!-- http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset -->